The Iron Island Museum

 Thursday Night Guided Tours

-$5 donation per person for a guided tour of the museum
+$5 admission per person for a guided tour of the museum

 7:00 pm - 1:00 am